jeevanjoseph/stats201/README.md

       ```
     - No need to share the item store the generated code will contain everything needed to do scoring.
     - compatible with older versions of SAS.

+## Logistic Regression

+### Model the relationship between a **binary response** vs. set of predictors (cont. or cat.)

+It models the probability of an outcome based on the predictor variables.
+In logistic regression, the dependent/response variable is always a categorical variable with two levels.

+- Hypothesis tests are used to verify the realtionship between the the predictors and the response variable.
+- A classifier model is built using the discovered realtionships with the predictors.
+- The model is used to predict or classify new data in to one of the the two levels of the response variable.